Skip to main content

 • whether the entity has complied with laws and regulations on matters of economy and efficiency.

-In program reviews, the OIG evaluates selected FCA administrative and program operations, focusing on whether management controls, practices, processes, and procedures are adequate and effective.
-Program reviews also determine
+In program reviews, OIG evaluates selected FCA administrative and program operations, focusing on whether management controls, practices, processes, and procedures are adequate and effective.
+Program reviews also determine:

 • the extent to which desired results or benefits established by the legislation or other authorizing body are being achieved;